Education in Lincolnshire: Grammar schools in Lincolnshire

-Comprehensive and Secondary Modern Schools
+Comprehensive and secondary modern schools

 Despite the bias towards selection, there are non-selective schools in Lincolnshire with good (above average) results, and excellent results.
 The Priory (formerly the Lincoln School of Science and Technology) is well regarded and achieves results comparable with the selective schools.
 William Farr School at Welton recently topped the national list for 'A level' results and was described in a recent OFSTED report as "outstanding", achieving A level results well above most comprehensives, especially across the East Midlands.
 Another good comprehensive is The Deepings School in Market Deeping; the good comprehensives are generally in middle class areas.
 Amongst the secondary modern schools are some that achieve good results and OFSTED inspections.
 In the county are 63 state secondary schools and 8 private schools, not including sixth form colleges, although only the two independent schools in Stamford are typical of the 'public schools'.
 North East Lincolnshire has 12 state schools and one independent school, and North Lincolnshire has 14 state schools.
 In general, most school results in both these unitary authorities are low for GCSE and A-level, with the exception of the Franklin College in Grimsby.

 Schools in Lincolnshire luckily rarely fall victim to arson, however, North East Lincolnshire has had arson problems and to a lesser degree, Scunthorpe.
 Due to Grimsby's teenage pregnancy levels, it has a Young Mums Unit to support pregnant schoolchildren.

-Bilateral School
+Bilateral school

 King Edward VI Academy, is a bi-lateral secondary school and specialist Humanities College in Spilsby.
 The bilateral status is highly unusual, with less than five similar arrangements in the whole of England and Wales, permitting those who have passed the eleven-plus together with those who fail to study separate curriculums while under the same roof and with the same teaching staff.
 The school is an amalgamation of two separate institutions, the King Edward VI Grammar School opened in 1550 and the Sir John Franklin Secondary Modern School, which opened in 1954.
 These schools were combined in 1991 as Spilsby High School, initially retaining both sites, but now studying together in the same building.